-The second half of The San Francisco Marathon passes through Haight/Ashbury, the Mission District, into Mission Bay, by AT&T Park, finishing just before the Ferry Building alongside the Main Marathon Finish Line.
-The course is USATF certified and is a Boston Marathon qualifying race.
+The 2nd Half Marathon race starts at Spreckel’s Lake in Golden Gate Park and finishes on the Embarcadero alongside the Main Marathon Finish Line.
+It passes through Haight/Ashbury, the Mission District, into Mission Bay, and passes AT&T Park, finishing just before the Ferry Building alongside the Main Marathon Finish Line.

-The 5K race is flat, fast and runs a loop on the Embarcadero along the beautiful San Francisco Bay.
-The start is just south of the Historic Ferry Building.
+The 5K race starts just south of the Historic Ferry Building.
 The course heads south from the start with views of the Bay, Treasure Island and the Bay Bridge.
-At the base of the Bridge the course loops around and heads north with sights to see like the top of the Transamerica Building and Coit Tower nestled on top of the San Francisco hills.
+At the base of the Bay Bridge the course loops around and heads north with sights to see like the top of the Transamerica Building and Coit Tower nestled on top of the San Francisco hills.
 The course continues north just until you hit the edge of Fisherman’s Wharf where runners will turn back around and head for the finish line located just north of the Ferry Building.

 Latest From The Blog

 Contributed by Kristine Ciardello and Cassie Pisone

 Tis’ the season for love.
 All kinds of […]

 Anthony Bucci is a 2016 Ambassador for The San Francisco Marathon. […]

 Kara Ruecker is a 2016 San Francisco Marathon Ambassador and endurance […]